HarmMunk/CUDAInstallation/README.md

 The open kernel module flavour didn't work for me.
 Use the legacy kernel module flavour:<br/>`$ sudo apt-get install -y cuda-drivers`.

+### Problems

+And then I got his error message;

+`E external/local_xla/xla/stream_executor/cuda/cuda_dnn.cc:9261] Unable to register cuDNN factory: Attempting to register factory for plugin cuDNN when one has already been registered`